 In a design-build project, Harvey acts as a single point of contact for an owner by hiring the architects and engineers necessary to design and build the project as part of our contract.
-By using this delivery method, the owner doesn’t need to hire, manage or coordinate a group of contractors and sub-contractor and we can work to find the best design and implementation solution possible for the project.
+By using this delivery method, the owner doesn’t need to hire, manage or coordinate a group of contractors and sub-contractors and we can work to find the best design and implementation solution possible for the project.
 We also ensure a cohesive flow for the project and, ultimately, take responsibility for the design and construction of the facility.
 The client’s interests are our driving force in this type of engagement.

 Many things come into play in a design-build project: